Walther Bothe: First German cyclotron

-To facilitate the construction of the cyclotron, at the end of 1938 and into 1939, with the help of a fellowship from the Helmholtz-Gesellschaft, Gentner was sent to Radiation Laboratory of the University of California (today, the Lawrence Berkeley National Laboratory) in Berkeley, California.
+To facilitate the construction of the cyclotron, at the end of 1938 and into 1939, with the help of a fellowship from the Helmholtz Society, Gentner was sent to Radiation Laboratory of the University of California (now the Lawrence Berkeley National Laboratory) in Berkeley, California.
 As a result of the visit, Gentner formed a cooperative relationship with Emilio G. Segrè and Donald Cooksey.